 I Must Have A White Pomeranian Puppy!
 Where Can I Find One?

 These pups are gorgeous, rare, and sweet, so we can’t blame you for wanting one to call your own.
 However, when looking for an ice white Pomeranian, beware of the novice breeder or sellers online.
-And remember, there is no such thing as a white teacup Pomeranian puppy.

 For your best bet on finding white Pomeranian puppies, we recommend going through breeders who specialize in them.
 And are able to show you proof of other white litters and parent breeds.